How Much Extra Does It Cost You to Work?

 Hypothetical Example #1: Allison's Extra Cost of Working

-But in the summers, when school is out, Allison needs to put the two kids in a summertime day camp.
-This costs $1,500 per child for the summer, or $3,000 total.
-In total, Allison spends $7,600 a year on the cost of working.
-She also spends an additional 280 hours commuting and buying business clothes.
+In the summers, however, Allison needs to put the two kids in a summertime day camp.
+This costs $1,500 per child for the summer, or $3,000 in total.
+All in all, Allison's cost of working is $7,600 a year.
+She also spends an additional 280 hours of commuting and buying business clothes.